Teichospora

 Type species: Teichospora trabicola Fuckel

-Notes: Teichospora was introduced by Fuckel (1870) with T. trabicola as type species.
-Teichospora is characterized by immersed, erumpent to superficial ascomata, cylindrical to subclavate asci and ellipsoid to clavate, brown, rarely hyaline, didymo-, phragmo- or dictyosporous ascospores.
-The asexual morph of Teichospora is coelomycetous producing hardly hyaline unicellular (aposphaeria-like) or several celled brown conidia (Zhang et al., 2012; Hyde et al., 2013).
+Notes: Teichospora is characterised by immersed, erumpent to superficial ascomata, cylindrical to subclavate asci and ellipsoid to clavate, brown, rarely hyaline, didymo-, phragmo- or dictyosporous ascospores.
+The asexual morph of Teichospora is coelomycetous producing hyaline unicellular (aposphaeria-like) or several celled brown conidia (Zhang et al. 2012, Hyde et al. 2013).
 The asexual morph is known only for some species.
-Von Arx and Müller (1975) treated Teichospora to Pleosporaceae based on morphology and selected T. obducens as the type species.
+Arx and Müller (1975) treated Teichospora in Pleosporaceae based on morphology and selected T. obducens as the type species.
 Hawksworth et al. (1995) placed Teichospora under Dothideales incertae sedis.
 Barr (2002) treated Teichospora as the type genus of Teichosporaceae.
-Teichospora is closely related to Misturatosphaeria and Curreya based on NCBI Blast searches using ITS and LSU sequences and phylogenetic analyses (Jaklitsch et al., 2016).
+Teichospora is closely related to Misturatosphaeria and Curreya based on NCBI Blast searches using ITS and LSU sequences and phylogenetic analyses (Jaklitsch et al. 2016).
 Jaklitsch et al. (2016) synonymized several species of Misturatosphaeria under Teichospora but Hongsanan et al. (2020a) and Tennakoon et al. (2020) did not follow this treatment and accepted Misturatosphaeria and Teichospora as two separate genera in Teichosporaceae.
-In the phylogenetic analysis of Hongsanan et al. (2020a), members of Teichospora clustered together as a distinct clade with high statistical support but three species (T. kingiae, T. nephelii, and T. quercus) grouped individually from the Teichospora species.
-Hongsanan et al. (2020a) reported that Teichospora kingiae is most closely related to taxa in Floricola in having cylindrical to subcylindrical, pale brown to dark brown conidiogenous cells, 1–3- septate conidia (Kohlmeyer & Volkmann-Kohlmeyer, 2000; Crous et al., 2016a).
-The asexual morphs of T. nephelii and T. quercus are different from other Teichospora species in having ampulliform to sub cylindrical conidiogenous cells and ellipsoid to rounded, unicellular, hyaline, conidia with a truncate base (Crous et al., 2016a, 2018b).
-Tennakoon et al. (2020) revised the family Teichosporaceae and reported that Teichospora is a distinct lineage sister to Magnibotryascoma with strong statistical support based on phylogenetic analysis of on ITS, LSU, SSU, TEF-1 and RPB2 sequence data.
-Teichospora is morphologically and phylogenetically a distinct and type genus in Teichosporaceae.
+In the phylogenetic analysis of Hongsanan et al. (2020a), members of Teichospora clustered together as a distinct clade with high statistical support but three species (T. kingiae, T. nephelii and T. quercus) grouped individually from other Teichospora species.
+Hongsanan et al. (2020a) reported that T. kingiae is most closely related to taxa in Floricola in having cylindrical to subcylindrical, pale brown to dark brown conidiogenous cells, and 1–3-septate conidia (Kohlmeyer & Volkmann-Kohlmeyer 2000, Crous et al. 2016).
+The asexual morphs of T. nephelii and T. quercus are different from other Teichospora species in having ampulliform to subcylindrical conidiogenous cells and ellipsoid to rounded, unicellular, hyaline, conidia with a truncate base (Crous et al. 2016, 2018b).
+Tennakoon et al. (2020) revised the family Teichosporaceae and reported that Teichospora is a distinct lineage sister to Magnibotryascoma with strong statistical support based on phylogenetic analysis of ITS, LSU, SSU, TEF-1 and RPB2 sequence data.
+Teichospora is morphologically and phylogenetically a distinct and the type genus of Teichosporaceae.
 Molecular markers available for Teichospora are ITS, LSU, SSU, TEF-1 and RPB2.